 • Educating the community on the meaning of preservation,

-To further promote preservation awareness, the society has placed 19 historic markers (as of 2013) throughout the city to recognize historically significant sites as a part of its Historic Site Marker Program.
-Heritage Home Awards have been presented to owners of exemplary historic homes.
+To further promote preservation awareness, the society has placed 25 historic markers (as of this posting in 2018) throughout the city to recognize historically significant sites as a part of its Historic Site Marker Program.
+Heritage Home Awards have been presented to owners of exemplary historic homes more than 75 years old or more than 50 years old with architecturally significant elements.
 Assistance has been provided in the relocating of vintage homes to other sites when development threatened them with the wrecking ball.
-The Victoria Hotel, originally built in 1903 as the Hotel Del Rey, located at 224 East Sixth Street was dismantled, placed in storage containers and moved to Corona Heritage Park, for future reassembly and adaptive reuse.
-In addition, the CHPS was instrumental in placing the Woman’s Improvement Club and Corona’s second High School and Historic Civic Center on the National Register of Historic Places.
+In 1998, the Victoria Hotel, originally built in 1903 as the Hotel Del Rey, located at 224 East Sixth Street was dismantled, placed in storage containers and moved to Corona Heritage Park, for future reassembly and adaptive reuse.
+In addition, the CHPS was instrumental in placing the Woman’s Improvement Club Clubhouse (1988), Corona’s Second High School and Historic Civic Center (2005), the historic streetscape of the Grand Boulevard (as an Historic District in 2011) and historic Thomas Jefferson Elementary School (2017) on the National Register of Historic Places.
+In 1990, a nomination to the National Register of Historic Places was submitted for the Corona Theater/Landmark Building, but the listing was declined by the owner at that time.
+It remains eligible for national listing.
 In 2005, the Society took an active part in preventing the renaming of the historic Prado Dam.

-CHPS co-sponsored, with the City, the re-establishment of the Corona tradition of neighborhood clean-up events.
+CHPS co-sponsored, with the City of Corona, the re-establishment of the Corona tradition of neighborhood clean-up events.
 The “Corona Beautiful – Celebrating Our Neighborhoods” program was begun in November 1998 to improve Corona’s historic core as well as provide community service opportunities to youth and adult volunteers who thought it was worthwhile and meaningful to clean up downtown alleys, streets, trees, yards, parkways and neighborhoods.